alphagov/govuk-frontend/docs/releasing/publishing.md

 5. Before you proceed to the next section, confirm with the appropriate person that the release notes and any related pull requests are ready to publish.
 Depending on the issue, the appropriate person may be the technical writer, the content designer, or a developer.
 If you’re unsure who it is, then ask within the [#moaland-design-system](https://gds.slack.com/archives/CAF8JA25U) Slack channel.

-# Steps you must complete to release a new version of GOV.UK Frontend
+# Steps you must complete to release a new version of GOV.MOA Frontend

 1. Checkout **master** and pull latest changes.